 Understanding Te Tiriti o Waitangi helps with developing culturally responsive capabilities.
 Being culturally courageous helps you discover practical ways to nurture all learners so that they can be the people they aspire to be.
 Whatever is important to you in your learning spaces, we have dedicated professionals to guide and support your cultural capability journey.

-There are three specific kinds of Digital Technologies support available that sit alongside Locally Focussed PLD.
+There are three specific kinds of digital fluency support available that sit alongside locally-focused PLD.

 - Digital Fluency support - helping teachers to use technology confidently in their classrooms and programmes